wmahfoudh/rpi-vpn-hotspot/README.md

 sudo sh -c "echo 1 > /proc/sys/net/ipv4/ip_forward"
 ````

-**The final touch**
-When the VPN is connected, it creates a virtual interface (usually `tun0`).
+**The final touch**: When the VPN is connected, it creates a virtual interface (usually `tun0`).
 Now we need to tell the system how to route the traffic through the interfaces, especially the VPN interface.
 If you don't do this, the WiFi hotspot will work, but you won't be able to access the internet even if the Pi is connected.
 ``` bash
 sudo iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE